Welcome, Guest. Please login or register.

 The Edge

 Rain is not necessarily a bad thing.
 Keep your dinghy clean and you have fresh water for a bath.
-If it is raining hard enough, as during a thunderstorm Shocked, you can jump in a wash with salt water then rinse with rain water.
+If it is raining hard enough, as during a thunderstorm :o, you can jump in a wash with salt water then rinse with rain water.

 I use a rag to wipe up the dew in the morning and clean the boat with it.